kwilkins/dnd/5e-reference-doc.md

   * Players will get along and work together
   * Characters will try to work together, even if they do not get along
   * Characters will not fight with the intention to kill one another Constantly pushing conflicts into the party can hurt the game from moving forward or being fun.
-But, if you are serious about roleplaying your character, sometimes it is unavoidable.
+But, if you are serious about role-playing your character, sometimes it is unavoidable.
 Don’t shy away from forcing an important character personality trait that can cause a party conflict; however, I expect it to be resolved without coming to blows.

 If a conflict continues to not get resolved to the detriment of the game, the DM will step in and resolve it in the following order:
   1. Can the smaller group just go along with the rest of the party?
 For ties, can we just flip a coin to resolve this – would all characters be okay with either outcome?